marosolutions/marketing-dotnet/README.md

  - `public IOperationResult<dynamic> Get(int page)`
      * Gets the list of journeys
      - `page`: page # (>= 1).
 Up to 200 records returned per page.

  - `public IOperationResult<dynamic> GetCampaigns(int journeyId, int page)`
      * Gets the list of all campaigns for the specified journey
-	 * 'journeyId':get campaigns filtered with journeyid
+	 - `journeyId`: get campaigns filtered with journeyid
-     * `page`: page # (>= 1).
+     - `page`: page # (>= 1).
 Up to 200 records returned per page.

  - `public IOperationResult<dynamic> GetContacts(int journeyId, int page)`
      * Gets the list of all contacts for the specified journey
-	 * 'journeyId': get contacts filtered with journeyid
+	 - `journeyId`: get contacts filtered with journeyid
-     * `page` : page # (>= 1).
+     - `page` : page # (>= 1).
 Up to 200 records returned per page.

  - `public IOperationResult<dynamic> StopAll(int contactId, string recipientEmail, string uid, int page)`
      * Stops all journeys, filtered for the matching parameters
-     * `contactId`: this filter ignored unless greater than 0
+     - `contactId`: this filter ignored unless greater than 0
-     * `recipientEmail`: this filter ignored if null
+     - `recipientEmail`: this filter ignored if null
-     * `uid`: this filter ignored if null
+     - `uid`: this filter ignored if null
-	 * 'page': page # (>= 1).
+	 - `page`: page # (>= 1).
 Up to 200 record returned per page.

  - `public IOperationResult<dynamic> PauseJourneyForContact(int journeyId, int contactId)`
      * Pause the specified journey for the specified contact
-	 * 'journeyId': pause journey for speficied journey id
+	 - `journeyId`: pause journey for speficied journey id
-	 * 'contactId': pause journey for speficied contact id
+	 - `contactId`: pause journey for speficied contact id

  - `public IOperationResult<dynamic> PauseJourneyForUid(int journeyId, string uid)`
      * Pause the specified journey for the contact having the specified UID
-	 * 'journeyId': pause journey for specified journey id
+	 - `journeyId`: pause journey for specified journey id
-	 * 'uid': pause journey for speficified uid
+	 - `uid`: pause journey for speficified uid

  - `public IOperationResult<dynamic> ResetJourneyForContact(int journeyId, int contactId)`
      * Reset the specified journey for the specified active/paused contact.
 Resetting a contact to the beginning of the journeys will result in sending of the same journey campaigns as originally sent.
-	 * 'journeyId': reset journey for contact with specified journey id
+	 - `journeyId`: reset journey for contact with specified journey id
-	 * 'contactId': reset journey for specified contact id
+	 - `contactId`: reset journey for specified contact id

  - `public function resetJourneyForUid(int journeyId, string uid)`
      * Reset the specified journey for the active/paused contact having the specified UID.
 Resetting a contact to the beginning of the journeys will result in sending of the same journey campaigns as originally sent.
-	 * 'journeyId': reset journey for specified journey id
+	 - `journeyId`: reset journey for specified journey id
-	 * 'uid': reset journey for specified uid
+	 - `uid`: reset journey for specified uid

  - `public function startJourneyForContact(int journeyId, int contactId)`
      * Restarts a journey for a paused contact.
 Adds a new contact in journey.
 Retriggers the journey for a contact who has finished its journey once.
 (To retrigger, *make sure* that "Retrigger Journey" option is enabled.)
-	 * 'journeyId': start journey for contact with specified journey id
+	 - `journeyId`: start journey for contact with specified journey id
-	 * 'contactId': start journey for specified journey id
+	 - `contactId`: start journey for specified journey id

  - `public IOperationResult<dynamic> ResetJourneyForUid(int journeyId, string uid)`
      * Restarts a journey for a paused contact having the specified UID.
 Adds a new contact in journey.
 Retriggers the journey for a contact who has finished its journey once.
 (To retrigger, *make sure* that "Retrigger Journey" option is enabled.)
-	 * 'journeyId': reset journey for specified journey id
+	 - `journeyId`: reset journey for specified journey id
-	 * 'uid': reste journey for specified uid
+	 - `uid`: reste journey for specified uid

-- 'public IOperationResult<dynamic> StartJourneyForContact(int journeyId, int contactId)'
+ - `public IOperationResult<dynamic> StartJourneyForContact(int journeyId, int contactId)`
 	* Starts a journey for contact having specified journeyId
-	* 'journeyId': start journey for specified journey id
+	- `journeyId`: start journey for specified journey id
-	* 'contactId': contact id of contact to start journey
+	- `contactId`: contact id of contact to start journey

-- 'public IOperationResult<dynamic> StartJourneyForUid(int journeyId, string uid)'
+ - `public IOperationResult<dynamic> StartJourneyForUid(int journeyId, string uid)`
 	* Starts a journey for contact having specified uid and journeyId
-	* 'journeyId': journey id to start journey
+	- 'journeyId': journey id to start journey
-	* 'uid': uid of contact to start journey
+	- 'uid': uid of contact to start journey

 ## Product and Revenue